Arza Casselman: Marriages

-In 1920 Casselman married Dorothy Chalmers, daughter of Annie and Fred Chalmers from Morrisburg, Ontario.
-In 1921 the marriage ended tragically, as Dorothy Chalmers died.

-In 1925 Casselman was married for the second time, this time to Elizabeth Mundle, daughter of Florence and John A. Mundle.
+In 1920, Casselman married Dorothy Chalmers, daughter of Annie and Fred Chalmers from Morrisburg, Ontario.
+She died in 1921.
+In 1925, he was married for the second time, this time to Elizabeth Mundle, daughter of Florence and John A. Mundle.
 Casselman and his new wife moved into Mayfield House on Wood Street in the town of Prescott, which was purchased immediately following their marriage.
 The couple had two children, Clifford Mundle, born in 1927, and Richard Clair, born in 1929.

-In 1946 Casselman was remarried for a third time after his second wife Elizabeth died.
-Casselman was married this time to Jean Rowe, who was the daughter of Earl Rowe and his wife Treva from Newton-Robinson, Simcoe County.
+In 1946, Casselman was remarried for a third time after his second wife Elizabeth died.
+He wed Jean Rowe, the daughter of Earl Rowe and his wife, Treva, from Newton-Robinson, Simcoe County.
 The couple had two children: Nancy Jean, born in 1948, and William Clair, born in 1952.
-Casselman's third wife Jean Rowe is likely better known by her married name, Jean Casselman Wadds, under which she was known for most of her political career.